pH200/cycle-react/docs/working-with-react.md

 ## Mixins

-Working with mixins could make your cycle-react apps written in a less-functional style.
+Working with mixins could make your Cycle-React apps written in a less-functional style.
 However, it might be needed if you want to take advantage of other React components.

-`opts.mixins` is the mixins property used by React.createClass in cycle-react internally.
+`opts.mixins` is the mixins property used by React.createClass in Cycle-React internally.
 This value must be an Array.
 Setting `mixins: [AnyMixin]` will overwrite the default mixins `[PureRenderMixin]` with `[AnyMixin]`.
 So, make sure you always append `PureRenderMixin` back if you need its feature.